The skin-liver connection

 2 – Watch out for toxins!

 Your diet can be a big cause of many liver problems and could explain why liver issues are now so widespread.
-In the past 50 years, agriculture have started to use more and more pesticides and chemicals in their farming methods, which means that many of the non-organic foods you consume may have a chemical residue.
+In the past 50 years, agriculture has started to use more and more pesticides and chemicals in their farming methods, which means that many of the non-organic foods you consume may have a chemical residue.
 Your liver is then responsible for breaking down these toxins, but it can become overwhelmed, especially if processed meats and refined foods are a major staple of your diet.

 Your diet isn’t the only source of artificial chemicals though – think of what you put on your skin!
 Perfumes, suncream and most high-street cosmetics and skincare products are loaded with parabens, preservatives and artificial fragrances which will eventually be transported to your liver, but not without first making contact with your skin!